adam-maj/robotics/README.md

 Until a few years ago, task planning systems all used hierarchical symbolic approaches to task planning like hierarchical task networks (HTN), [STRIPS](./2-planning/2-task-planning/1-strips/strips.pdf) and [Planning Domain Definition Language (PDDL)](./2-planning/2-task-planning/3-pddl/pddl.pdf) which allow roboticists to manually define the domain of valid concepts to reason about.

-This worked for simple environments where robots had a limited set of problems to consider (like in industrial cases where robots have a very limited task space) but is infeasible for any general-purpose robotics system where the complexity of environments quickly explodes.
+This worked for simple environments where robots had a limited set of problems to consider (like in industrial cases where robots have a very limited task space) but is not feasible for any general-purpose robotics system where the complexity of environments quickly explodes.

 This problem remained unsolved until the recent success of multi-modal LLMs provided access to models with advanced visual and semantic reasoning capabilities.